 Summary: Innovative online tools to support feedback loops with citizens on city policies, expanding the space for citizen participation and participatory accountability.
 They are supported by the development of partnerships with different city stakeholders.
 A process of training and capacity building needs assessment allows also a more participatory approach to translating policies into action.
 Challenges addressed: Lack of open data, transparency, accountability and the capacities necessary to build and oversee these systems hinder citizen participation and oversight.

-What UN-Habitat can offer: This support strengthens partnerships across local authorities, academia, NGOs, the private sector and civil society to work together to improve public policies in cities and increase levels of transparency and accountability.
+What UN-Habitat can offer.
+This support strengthens partnerships across local authorities, academia, NGOs, the private sector and civil society to work together to improve public policies in cities and increase levels of transparency and accountability.
 The service includes workshops and citizen consultations which include partnership with start-ups specialized in digital tools for local governments.
 UN-Habitat has developed the content of the Sustainable Cities and Communities Consultation (SCCC) as well as templates and tools that facilitate training needs assessments for cities and local authorities, and guidance for development of Voluntary Local Reviews (VLRs).
 Duration of support: The SCCC is implemented for four months and results are presented 2-3 months after the closure of the consultation.
 Training workshops vary in duration and are typically recommended to take place over a range of 2-4 days.
 A minimum of two years is recommended to ensure continuity and results.
 Previous applications: The service has been provided in six cities and the consultation in over 830 cities in Bolivia, Brazil and Peru.
 The methodology and online consultation can be replicated in any city and/or region.
 This has supported the production of four VLRs on the progress of SDG 11, and the training of over 1,200 local authorities, civil society and academia.
 This service can be continuous.
 For example, in Brazil, where the initiative has been endorsed by the National Federation of Municipalities, the consultation will be implemented in Brazil every year until 2030 to compare how citizen perception is changing regarding SDG 11.

-The Consultation has also been featured twice as an example of UN-Habitat's innovation in UNIN and is in the UNDESA database of best practices in relation to SDG 11.
+The Consultation has also been featured twice as an example of UN-Habitat's innovation in UN Innovation Network and is in the UNDESA database of best practices in relation to SDG 11.

-Construções sustentáveis e resilientes

-Espaços públicos

-Habitação e

-serviços básicos

-Impacto ambiental das

-cidades

-Prestação de

-contas

-catástrofes

-Proteção dos

-patrimônios

 Results of the Consultation Sustainable Cities and Communities 2018-2019, Brazil

-"Citizen collaboration and transparency are the best tools to improve public management.
+TESTIMONY "Citizen collaboration and transparency are the best tools to improve public management.
 The technology ensures that the dialogue with the population happens quickly, efficiently and allows the results of this conversation to be measured which facilitates the evaluation of public managers."

-Mr. Gustavo Maia,

-CEO and co-founder of Colab, UN-Habitat partner
+Mr. Gustavo Maia, CEO and co-founder of Colab, UN-Habitat partner UN-Habitat and Colab created an app to allow citizen's direct feedback on cities. © UN-Habitat

-SDG Week in Niterói, Brazil.
-Workshop for public officials for the development of projects related to the 2030 Agenda in Niterói.
-FOR FURTHER INFORMATION Fourth UNIN Report of 2018, which introduces SCCC as an innovation of UN-Habitat UNIN Best Innovations 2019.
-The SCCC is presented at the endeavours held by UN-Habitat to strengthen the use of frontier technologies and innovation: UNDESA database for good practices in implementing SDGs.
+FOR FURTHER INFORMATION UNDESA database for good practices in implementing SDGs.
 The SCCC is included in this database as a good practice for the SDG 11 Information and materials from the different workshops held in Latin America: